litagin02/anime_speaker_embedding/README.md

 ## Note

-- This model try to eagerly distinguish speakers, and the values of the cosine similarity between two embeddings of the same speaker are usually lower than other embedding models
+- This model tries to eagerly distinguish speakers, and the values of the cosine similarity between two embeddings of the same speaker are usually lower than other embedding models

 ## Installation